General User Information

 Thank you for your understanding and sorry for any inconvenience.

-Committee Research with Nuclear Sonds and Ion Beams
+Committee Research on Condensed Matter with Nuclear Probes and Ion Beams

-HZDR would like to let you know about the work of the "Committee Research with Nuclear Sonds and Ion Beams" (KFSI).
+HZDR would like to let you know about the work of the "Committee Research on Condensed Matter with Nuclear Probes and Ion Beams" (KFSI).
 KFSI is an elected body representing the interests of ion beam users in Germany to politics and facilities.
 If you work with Ion Beams in Germany, you can register with KFSI as a user and vote for the new comittee in 2021.